ava-ly/credit-approval/README.md

 - Save Model Artifact: The script saves the final, trained pipeline object (including the preprocessor, SMOTE step, and model) as a single .joblib file in the `models/` directory.
 - Build the **Airflow DAG**: Created a final Airflow DAG (`dags/credit_approval_full_pipeline.py`) that orchestrates the three main scripts: `make_dataset.py`, `build_features.py`, `train_model.py`.

+## Phase 6: Cloud Integration with LocalStack (AWS S3) ![icon-url]

+**Goal:** Refactor the pipeline to read and write to a cloud object storage system (emulated AWS S3) instead of the local filesystem.

+- Integrated LocalStack into the `docker-compose.yaml` setup to provide a local, fully-functional AWS S3 service running in a Docker container.
+- Wrote a simple script to automatically create the necessary S3 "bucket" on LocalStack startup, demonstrating infrastructure provisioning.
+- Modified the PySpark scripts (`make_dataset.py`, `build_features.py`) to connect to the S3 endpoint.
+The scripts now read their inputs from and write their outputs to S3 URIs.
+- Configured the SparkSession with the necessary Hadoop S3A connector properties and JAR packages to enable communication with S3-compatible storage.
+- Ran the entire Airflow DAG to verify that the pipeline executes successfully in a cloud-like architecture, moving data between stages entirely within the emulated S3 storage.

 [icon-url]: https://github.com/ava-ly/credit-approval/blob/main/icon/ok-24.png?raw=true